 This is the final post in a three-part series on How to Lead a Successful Sales Meeting.
 To recap, the below are the first 2 mistakes salespeople often make leading a sales meeting.

 To review, first, we must understand who everyone in the room or on the phone is, then we ask great questions that help us understand the client/prospect’s needs, and finally, after we have completely diagnosed the pain and have a thorough understanding of the situation, we will transition into the “prescribe” phase of the meeting.

 “Don’t talk about your product/service/solution until at least the last 1/3 of the meeting!”

-Don’t make this same mistake in your sales meetings.
+Don’t make the same mistake in your sales meetings.
 Resist the temptation to launch a sales meeting with a bunch of slides that articulate the wonders of your offering.
 This is a trap and a losing strategy.
 You cannot recover from this mistake.
 If you sell before you understand the pain, then you will chase your tail forever trying to overcome objections whether real or not.
-You have given the power over to the prospect and they know everything about you and you know little if anything about their real needs.
+You have given the power over to the prospect and they know everything about you, but you know little if anything about their real needs.
 Remember, your prospects are looking for a reason NOT to buy from you.
 That is the reality.

-Don’t Get Dragged into Selling Too Soon
+Don’t Get Dragged Into Selling Too Soon

 Finally, your prospects will try over and over again to drag you into selling your solution at the beginning of the meeting or before you are ready.